NYUAD-IM/artintel/WeeklySchedule.md

 #### Homework
 - Start thinking about Visual Project
+- Create an image from one of your own photographs combined with a prompt that provokes a reaction about AI
+  - Must use Easy Diffusion, either own machine or on a [lab machine](https://brightspace.nyu.edu/d2l/le/lessons/351324/units/9729133)

 ### <a name="week5.2"></a>Week 5.2 - More Visual Tools
 - AI in the news